Lana Popham: 39th Parliament

 In the 39th Parliament she served as a member on the Select Standing Committee on Public Accounts and was the NDP agriculture and lands critic.
 To understand provincial agricultural issues better, Popham and Cariboo North MLA Bob Simpson toured the BC Interior during the summer of 2009, where they met with agricultural organizations and local producers.
 She joined with fellow NDP MLAs Scott Fraser and Claire Trevena, in conjunction with the Western Canada Wilderness Committee, in lobbying for the stop to old-growth logging on Vancouver Island and the Lower Mainland.

 In August 2011, while Popham was out of town, her constituency office experienced a roof fire.
 In November 2010, Popham became one of 13 NDP caucus members to call for a leadership review of Carole James.
 Popham endorsed Mike Farnworth in the subsequent leadership election, which saw Adrian Dix come out on top.
 Under Dix, Popham remained agriculture critic and they advocated for health authorities to use local food in hospitals, reinstating the Buy B.C. program, easing the regulations that restrict meat processing sales, and lobbied the Province of Ontario for compatible labeling laws in support of a proposed federal law that would allow inter-provincial sales of wine.

-Popham was featured in the 2011 Canadian documentary film Peace Out, in which she spoke about the food supply ramifications of flooding the Peace River Valley for the controversial Site C dam proposal.
+Popham was featured in the 2011 Canadian documentary film Peace Out, in which she spoke about the food supply ramifications of flooding the Peace River Valley for the controversial John Horgan Dam proposal.

 Popham's public position on agricultural issues include reinstating the Buy B.C. program, making it more difficult to remove land from the Agricultural Land reserve and reinstating agricultural extension officers.
 Popham opposes the commercial production of the genetically engineered Arctic Apple, arguing it could negatively affect the reputation of BC fruit.
 She is a leading proponent of increased protection for native pollinators and honey bees on Vancouver Island, maintaining a blog on the subject.

 Popham delivered an overview of the BCNDP's agriculture plan on March 4 and 5, 2013 to the BC Legislature.